nitiny1993/CH5019/README.md

 # CH5019
-This is the final project of CH5019: Mathematical Foundations of Data Science course, taught by Prof. Raghunathan Rengaswamy at IIT Madras
+This is the final course project made by Group-6 of CH5019: Mathematical Foundations of Data Science course, taught by Prof. Raghunathan Rengaswamy at IIT Madras